semantic-flow/sflo-dendron-notes/sflow.contributors.general-guidance.md

     - **Reference Nodes**: Refer to "things that exist" like people, or songs, or ideas
   - **Elements**: things that help define and systematize the nodes
   - **Handles**: things that let you refer to a node as a node instead of its referent
-  - **Asset Trees**: elements that allow you to attach arbitrary collections of files and folders to a mesh; in a sense, these things are "outside" the mesh, and other than the top-level "_mesh" folder, they don't contain any other mesh resources
+  - **Asset Trees**: elements that allow you to attach arbitrary collections of files and folders to a mesh; in a sense, these things are "outside" the mesh, and other than the top-level "_meta" folder, they don't contain any other mesh resources

 ### Semantic Flow Workflow: